What is domain white labeling?

 - Provide two sender values for the ‘from’ field of transaction emails: emailSendName <emailSendAddress@email.mentoring.yourcompany.com>.
 The emailSendName is the superficial display name of the sender, and the emailSendAddress is what comes before the @.
 The domain will be @email.subdomainHostName

-Email firstname.lastname@example.org with this request, and we will provide you with DNS records to enter in your registrar.
+Submit a request to us here, and we will provide you with DNS records to enter into your registrar.
 These will include the following:

 - TXT record for your root domain, e.g. yourcompany.com, to verify you own your site

-- A records to host the web application on the subdomain, e.g. mentoring.yourcompany.com
+- Records to host the web application on the subdomain, e.g. mentoring.yourcompany.com

-Once these are complete, email email@example.com and we’ll confirm a successful whitelabelling procedure.
+Once these are complete, reply back in your original request to us and we’ll confirm a successful white-labeling procedure.